 Higher numbers of Indigenous students are enrolling into mainstream undergraduate courses.
-This is due to higher numbers of students graduating from the two enabling courses in the centre for Aboriginal Studies.
-(CAS) A total number of 56 students graduated in 2018.
+This is due to higher numbers of students graduating from the four enabling courses in the centre for Aboriginal Studies.
+(CAS) A total number of 56 students graduated in 2019.
 The majority of these students enrolled in their preferred discipline in 2019.

-A strategic plan in CAS for 2019 is to absorb the current ITAS position into a new position titled Pastoral and Cultural Coordinator.
-This position will not only coordinate the pastoral and cultural care of each individual student but will coordinate care for a higher number of students across the University to ensure student retention and completion.
+A strategic plan in CAS for 2019 was to absorb the current ITAS position into a new position titled Pastoral and Cultural Coordinator.
+This position would not only coordinate the pastoral and cultural care of each individual student but will coordinate care for a higher number of students across the University to ensure student retention and completion.
+Due to the complexities of the ITAS program this was placed on hold.
+The Pastoral and Cultural Coordinator was recruited in July 2019 and this position will be reviewed in 2020.